 How to deal with burnout: Establish routines you can stick to which allow you to develop a work-life balance.
-Systems and structures you set in your daily schedule help you keep you and your team on track when challenges show up.
+Systems and structures you set in your daily schedule help you keep yourself and your team on track when challenges show up.
 Remember to ask for support from a coach or a mentor if you feel exhausted and totally out of sync with what you do and where you are in life.

 Listen to the Virtual Frontier Podcast: